 The participants of this course have to thoroughly prepare for each lecture, by reading the provided review and research papers, and by submitting two questions for the speaker on Blackboard, as they are expected to actively engage in a scientific discussion with the speaker.
 The course also includes a final symposium, during which each participant gives a presentation in which they discuss a research paper of choice related to one of the attended Top Lectures.

-There are one or two Top Lectures per month, starting in January of each year, at times to be announced on flyers posted in the Sylvius building, on Blackboard and on websites (e.g. IBL, Sciences)
+There are one or two Top Lectures per month, starting in February of each year, at times to be announced on Blackboard and on websites (e.g. IBL, Sciences)

 Mode of instruction